Joseph Lowery Fast Facts

 Marriage: Evelyn (Gibson) Lowery (April 5, 1948-September 26, 2013, her death)

-Children: With Evelyn Lowery: Yvonne, Karen, Cheryl; with mother unknown to Fast Facts researchers: Joseph Jr. and LeRoy II
+Children: with Evelyn Lowery: Yvonne, Karen, Cheryl; with name unavailable publicly: Joseph Jr.; LeRoy II

 Education: Attended Alabama A&M University and Knoxville College; Payne College & Theological Seminary, B.A., B.D.; Chicago Ecumenical Institute, D.D., 1950